mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 {% endcode %}

 It has a single public method, `getVerificationCode()`.
 Using it, one can call an external endpoint and get the implied verification code.
-Because this as a straightforward and integration-oriented concern, and as we evidently can see there is no business logic here, it's safe to uncontroversially say that—indeed—we are dealing with an application service here.
+Because this is a straightforward and integration-oriented concern, and as we evidently can see there is no business logic here, it's safe to uncontroversially say that—indeed—we are dealing with an application service here.

 ## Domain Services

 <figure><img src="../.gitbook/assets/CA + DDD selected 4.png" alt=""><figcaption><p>Domain Services reside in the Domain layer.</p></figcaption></figure>

 Domain services encapsulate, as expected, domain logic — you'll therefore want this to match the ubiquitous language of your domain.
-Domain services would be recommended in case you have to interact with multiple Aggregates for example, otherwise keep it simple and let it be part of the Aggregate itself.
+Domain services would be recommended in case you have to interact with multiple Aggregates, for example, otherwise, keep it simple and let it be part of the Aggregate itself.

 Next up we are going to check out one of the most important and longest classes in the entire codebase: The `ReservationService`.&#x20;